josebarbamontoya/rggs_comparative_genomics_2/README.md

 participation, performance on quizzes and homework assignments, in-class presentations, and a final project.
 Students will receive individual guidance on applying methods relevant to their research and data.
 This support will include using their own datasets for tutorials and homework assignments, as well as consultations with instructors to discuss their data and appropriate bioinformatic methods.
+For more details, refer to the course syllabus.
+(Update link to syllabus).